ryjen/the-fatherless/characters.md

 **Starting Point:**

-* Persecuted moral and spiritual community, resisting Roman immorality.
+* Persecuted moral and spiritual community, resisting Aurelian immorality.

 **Conflict:**

 * Need a symbol of hope to inspire their followers.
-* Must navigate Roman threats, cult secrecy, and the ethical raising of Sael.
+* Must navigate Aurelian threats, cult secrecy, and the ethical raising of Sael.

 **Growth / Transformation:**